The Division Within

 Even when Air Ontario 1363 crashed, board members were still divided.
 According to Paul Koring, on April 4th, 1989, the CASB issued interim recommendations that “Transport Canada should consider requiring Canadian airline pilots to make a “last-chance inspection” of wings for icing just before take-off.”
 Three of the four dissenters refused to support the recommendations.

-One was not in Ottawa at the time, presumably part-time member Mussallem, two abstained from approving the recommendation, which were Stevenson and Bobbitt, and the last, presumably Filotas, straight up boycotted the meeting.
+One was not in Ottawa at the time, Stevenson and Bobbitt abstained from approving the recommendation, and one straight up boycotted the meeting.
 The reasons Stevenson gives for abstaining?
 The recommendations are too premature, and wants to know if the engines were working properly, a buildup of slush on the runway, engine anti-icing turned on, blah, blah, blah.
 I think it is way past time for “premature” when ice crashed a plane, no one listened, and then ice crashed another plane.
 I think that’s “postmature”, and Stevenson should’ve just yelled at a cloud instead of at his investigators.

 Judicial Inquiry and Review